-1. With the file Movie Ad.psd open, look at the Layers palette.

-2. Click the eye icons to hide all but Layer 1.
+- 1. With Movie Ad.psd open, look at the Layers panel. - 2.
+Click the eye icons to hide all but Layer 1.

-Toggling layer visibility is an easy way to see only what you want to see at any given stage in the project.
+Toggling layer visibility is an easy way to see only what you want to see at any given stage in a project.